-Your 2020 Water Quality Report
+Your 2021 Water Quality Report

 Since 1990, California public water utilities have been providing annual Water Quality Reports to their customers.
-This year's report, also known as the "Consumer Confidence Report," covers water quality testing from January to December 2019, unless otherwise specified.
+This year's report, also known as the "Consumer Confidence Report," covers water quality testing from January to December 2020, unless otherwise specified.

 The Yorba Linda Water District's (District) annual Water Quality Report is prepared in compliance with the regulations called for in the 1996 reauthorization of the Safe Drinking Water Act (SDWA).
 The reauthorization charged the United States Environmental Protection Agency (USEPA) with updating and strengthening the tap water regulatory program.
-USEPA and the

-State Water Resources Control Board, Division of Drinking Water (DDW) are the agencies responsible for establishing water quality standards.
+USEPA and the State Water Resources Control Board, Division of Drinking Water (DDW) are the agencies responsible for establishing water quality standards.

 To ensure that your tap water is safe to drink, USEPA and DDW prescribe regulations that limit the amount of certain contaminants in water provided by water systems.
-The U.S. Food and Drug Administration regulations and California Law also establish limits for contaminants in bottled water that provide the same protection for public health.

-The State and Federal governments require that this annual Water Quality Report be provided to every customer to insure you are informed of the quality of your water.
+The State and Federal governments require that this annual Water

+Quality Report be provided to every customer to insure you are informed of the quality of your water.
 The District is committed to safeguarding its water supply and, as in years past, the water delivered to your home meets the standards required by the state and federal regulatory agencies.